RexY8877/Chatbot_with_Gemini_Public/README.md

-# My Corporate School – Customer Support Chatbot
+# Customer Support Chatbot - Powered by Gemini

 This project is a **customer support chatbot** for [My Corporate School](https://mycorporateschool.com).
 It answers FAQs using a custom knowledge base and, when needed, falls back to **Google Gemini** via the `google-generativeai` SDK.
 The backend is powered by **Flask**, and the frontend is a floating chat widget you can embed in any website.